 Typically, it’s easy to understand the user’s search intent by looking at the keywords used.

-Use the most relevant keywords that describe your content in the title tag to assure that your page matches the user’s search intent.
+You can use Google Trends API to find the most relevant keywords that describe your content in the title tag to assure that your page matches the user’s search intent.

 Another great SEO tip is to look at the first pages in SERP for your chosen keywords to see what kind of content they offer, as they are the ones that match the user’s search intent very well.